tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger.md

 1. Go to the [Swagger online editor](http://editor.swagger.io/#/).
 2. Select **File > Open Example** and choose **PetStore Simple**.
 Click **Open**.

     You could just customize this sample YML file with the weatherdata endpoint documentation.
 However, if you're new to Swagger it will take you some time to learn the spec.
-For the sake of convenience, just go to the following file, and then copy and paste its code into the Swagger editor: <a href="{{ "/files/restapicourse/swagger/swagger.yaml" | prepend: site.baseurl }}">swagger.yaml</a>.
+For the sake of convenience, just go to the following file, and then copy and paste its code into the Swagger editor: <a href="http://idratherbewriting.com/files/restapicourse/swagger/swagger.yaml">swagger.yaml</a>.

     Here's what the Swagger YAML file looks like: